 - Has experience with your specific needs

-- Is based in or services your area (whether that's Adelaide CBD, the suburbs, or regional South Australia)
+- Is based in or services your area, whether that is the Adelaide CBD, the suburbs, or regional South Australia

 - Communicates in a way that works for you

-You can search the NDIS provider finder, ask other participants for recommendations, or get in touch with us directly to see if we're a good fit.
+You can search the NDIS provider finder, ask other participants for recommendations, or get in touch with us to see whether we are a good fit.

 Step 2: Check Your Service Agreement

 Most service agreements include a notice period, usually 14 days, though some say 30.
-Dig out your agreement and check the termination clause.
+Dig out your agreement and read the termination clause.

 Step 3: Let Your Current Coordinator Know

 This is the part people dread.
-Here's the thing: support coordinators deal with this regularly.
-It's part of the job.
-A professional coordinator will handle it gracefully.
+Here is the reassuring bit: coordinators deal with this regularly, and a professional one will handle it gracefully.
+It really is part of the job.

 "Hi [name], I've decided to move to a different support coordinator.
-I'd like to give my [14/30] days' notice as per our agreement.
+I'd like to give my [14 or 30] days' notice as per our agreement.
 Thank you for your help so far."

 That's it.
-You don't owe a performance review.
+You do not owe anyone a performance review.

 Step 4: Sort Out the Handover